top of page

 In 2012, the Hanjin Osaka suffered an engine room explosion, necessitating a general average declaration.
 This case reinforced the enduring relevance of general average history in contemporary maritime trade.

-Companies with effective general average strategies face 30% fewer financial disruptions during maritime incidents, the 2023 Logistics Risk Report states.
-Businesses with comprehensive general average insurance also see a 25% decrease in out-of-pocket losses during such events, the 2023 Insurance Trends Report notes.
+Companies with effective general average strategies face 30% fewer financial disruptions during maritime incidents.
+Businesses with comprehensive general average insurance also see a 25% decrease in out-of-pocket losses during such events.

 Case